Super Mario Bros. 2 (1988) – 4NG Premium Game Page | 4NERDS

 Vertical exploration, object-plucking, item-throwing combat, potion doors into subspace, character-specific abilities, and boss encounters built around interaction instead of simple stomping.

 Mario dreams of a staircase to another world and is drawn into Subcon, where Wart has seized control.
-Mario, Luigi, Princess Toadstool, and Toad set out to free the dream world and defeat the frog tyrant.
+Mario, Luigi, Princess Toadstool, and Toad set out to free the dream world.

 This was the first Mario title to let players choose between multiple heroes — and Peach and Toad became playable for the first time.